Skip to Main Content

 Emergency Response

-When you call, our dispatchers will ask you a series of questions to determine what response would be most appropriate for your situation.
-A system of categories is used to do this and will place a call into life-threatening emergency and non-life-threatening emergency (or non-emergency).
+When you make an emergency call, our dispatchers will ask you a series of questions to triage your call with the aim of determining what response would be most appropriate for your situation.
+The overarching principle is that we aim to get to our sickest patients the quickest.

 Life-Threatening Emergencies